Torres1982/Wipro_Photo_Gallery/README.md

 # Wipro_Photo_Gallery

-### Technologies used: Android Studio, Kotlin, XML
+### Technologies used:
+1. Android Studio
+2. Kotlin
+3. XML

 ### Assignment Description:
 The application displays a set of photos one by one.